Ivan H. Omaña, D.Min., B.C.C.

-Dr. Ivan Omaña serves as the Associate Director/Endorser of Adventist Chaplaincy Ministries and President of Adventist Chaplaincy Institute at the General Conference of Seventh-day Adventists.
-He assumed his duties on November 1, 2021.
+Dr. Ivan Omaña serves as the Director/Endorser of Adventist Chaplaincy Ministries and President of Adventist Chaplaincy Institute at the General Conference of Seventh-day Adventists.
+He assumed his duties in June 2022.

 Born in Venezuela, Omaña’s family history is tied closely to the growth of Adventism in that country.
 His great-grandfather, Julio, became a Seventh-day Adventist in 1922 and at the 1935 General Conference Session in San Francisco, he became the first Venezuelan Pastor to ordained to the gospel ministry.

 Other Omaña family members have also served the church.
 His father and one of his uncles are retired Adventist ministers, an aunt served as under-treasurer for the Inter-American Division, his mother was the Children’s Ministries Director and Shepherdess coordinator for the Inter-American Division his father served as Ministerial Secretary.

 At age 18, Omaña came to the United States to complete his undergraduate degree in theology at Columbia Union College (now Washington Adventist University).
 Following graduation, he returned to pastor in Venezuela for the next ten years.
 Two years after his return to Venezuela, Ivan met and married Anabel.
 They have a daughter, Ivonne.

 During a family trip to Florida, Omaña learned more about chaplaincy in a conversation with a chaplain at Florida Hospital.
 Before he returned to Venezuela, a chaplaincy position opened and Omaña applied, and was hired.